 Skills Transfer Courses are reviewed and selected on an annual basis.
 New Skills Transfer labs submitted by the course abstract submission deadline will be reviewed by the Skills Transfer Advisory Committee.

-Directors of Skills Transfer labs presented at the 2012 Joint Meeting will be notified of the status of their lab in January.
+Directors of Skills Transfer labs presented at the previous year's Annual Meeting will be notified of the status of their lab in January.